clmoua/3420Repository/ExecutiveSummary.md

 having support from the group that will help improve on the external source.

 To respond to or alleviate the risks we will create a system than can help identify the risks or vulnerabilities.
-This system will be able to

-(Paragraph 2) Solution. improve or alleviate risk.
-Response to rick.
+This system will be able to get access to information from the NIST database.
+We will use that information from the NIST database and compare it to our policy document.
+If the results from the NIST databases passes the allowable results in our policy then the external source will be used.
+If the result does not pass then the external source will not be used.